20 Comb Over Haircuts: (Not What You Think!)

 The comb over haircut is a style in which the hair is combed to one side and paired with a hard side part.
 It’s similar to a classic side part, but its side swept look gives a different appearance.
 The comb over haircut is often paired with other styles, like an undercut, and styled to the wearer’s liking.

-It’s also one of the few styles that gives you volume by its construction.
+It’s also one of the few styles that give you volume by its construction.
 Even though the hair is only a few inches long, it gives the appearance of much more hair.

 How To Get The Comb Over Haircut